Journal of Applied Mathematics and Physics

 6. Results and Discuss

 The results have been presented graphically in both contour plots and one-dimensional representation in order to illustrate the effects of the reaction energy, heated rods temperature and fluid inlet velocity on the thermal field and decomposition of heat sensitive chemical “A”.
 The numerical results are displayed as contour plots in Figure 5 while the results in a 1-D representation are displayed in Figure 10.
-The simulation is done in case of the reaction energy is considered i.e. and when it is neglected i.e. H = 0.
-Figure 5 illustrate the influences of the inlet velocity on velocity field, thermal field and concentration of the chemical “A”, respectively at the same heated rods temperature.
-The effect of the rods temperature on the decomposition of chemical “A”, at the same inlet velocity is illustrated in Figure 9.
-The influence of the reaction energy on thermal field of the reactant fluid at and is shown in Figure 7.
+The simulation is done in case of the reaction energy is considered i.e.

 As shown in Figure 5, the fluid velocity increases in an oscillating manner as it passes around the heated rods.
 This increasing is due to the narrowness caused by circular rods.
 From Figure 6, it can be noticed that the temperature of the reactant fluid increases as it passes the heated rods.
-The second result can be drawn from Figure 6 is that as the inlet velocity increases the rate of increasing of the temperature will decrease and hence the rate of the decomposition of the compound “A” will be decreased.
-Comparing Figure 6 and Figure 7 will lead to that the thermal field of the reactant fluid is majorly influenced by the energy expelled during the reaction H, whoever it is slightly influenced by the inlet velocity.
-Figure 8 shows that at the same and H, the concentration of the chemical “A” decreases as increases.
-In addition, the molecules of “A” vanish at the outlet of the reactor for, while some molecules remain dissolved in water for.
+The second result can be drawn from Figure 6 is that as the inlet velocity

 Figure 6.
-Temperature profile at different when [K] and H = 0. (a) Temperature at; (b) Temperature at.
+Temperature profile at different

 Figure 7.
-Temperature profile when, and.
+Temperature profile when

 Figure 8.
-Concentration of “A” at different when and. (a) Concentration of “A” at; (b) Concentration of “A” at.
+Concentration of “A” at different

 All the previous discussed results can be deduced by examining the results in the 1-D representation shown in Figure 10.
 The results in the 1-D graphs are plotted at the longitudinal axis of the reactors i.e. at y = 0.06.
 Figure 10 show the profile of the u-velocity component along the longitudinal axis for two inlet velocities.
 It can be shown that velocity increases in a fluctuating profile as it passes between the rods.

 Figure 12 illustrates various effects of inlet velocity, rods temperature and energy of the reaction on the concentration of the heat sensitive compound “A” and hence on the decomposition of “A”.
-Figure 12(a) and Figure 12(b), display the effects of inlet velocity on concentration of chemical “A” at with and without the reaction energy.
+Figure 12(a) and Figure 12(b), display the effects of inlet velocity

-From Figure 12(a) and Figure 12(b), it can be shown that the concentration of “A” at the outlet is about half the concentration at the inlet when while in case of low inlet velocity, , the concentration at the outlet is about 50 for H = 0 and about zero for.
-This can be summarized in that the lower inlet velocity, the greater amount of the chemical “A” will be decomposed.
-Figure 12(c) shows the effect
+From Figure 12(a) and Figure 12(b), it can be shown that the concentration of “A” at the outlet is about half the concentration at the inlet when

-Figure 10. u-velocity profile for different.
+Figure 10. u-velocity profile for different

 of the rods temperature on concentration of “A”.